III. DEFINITIONS

 The assistant superintendent of learning and accountability shall be named the district assessment coordinator.
 Said person shall be in charge of all test procedures and shall bring recommendations to the School Board annually for approval.

-E. Students meeting the state graduation requirements under this section and who are students in grade 11 or 12 and who are identified as academically ready for a career or college must be actively encouraged by the school district to participate in courses and programs awarding college credit to high school students.
+2. Consistent with Minnesota Statutes, sections 120B.13, 124D.09, 124D.091, 124D.49, and related sections, an enrolling school or district must actively encourage a student in grade 11 or 12 who is identified as academically ready for a career or college to participate in courses and programs awarding college credit to high school students.
 Students are not required to achieve a specified score or level of proficiency on an assessment under this subdivision to graduate from high school.

 VI.
 GRADUATION CREDIT REQUIREMENTS

-Students beginning 9th grade in the 2021-2022 school year must successfully complete, as determined by the school district, the following high school level credits for graduation:
+Students beginning 9th grade must successfully complete, as determined by the school district, the following high school level credits for graduation:

-B. Three credits of mathematics, including an Algebra II credit or its equivalent, are sufficient to satisfy the academic standard.
+2. Three credits of mathematics are sufficient to satisfy the academic standards in mathematics.

-E. Three and one-half credits of social studies, encompassing at least United States history, geography, government and citizenship, world history, and economics, or three credits of social studies, encompassing at least United States history, geography, government and citizenship, and world history, and one-half credit of economics taught in a school’s social studies, agriculture education, or business department; sufficient to satisfy all of the academic standards in social studies;
+4. Three and one-half credits of social studies, encompassing at least United States history, geography, government and citizenship, in either grade 11 or 12 for students beginning in grade 9 in the 2025-2026 school year and later or an advanced placement inernational baccalaureate, or other rigorous course on government and citizenship under Minnesota Statutes, section 120B.21, subdivision 1a, and a combination of other credits encompassing at least United States history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies;

-F. One credit in the arts; sufficient to satisfy all of the state or local academic standards in the arts;
+5. One credit in the arts; sufficient to satisfy all of the academic standards in the arts;

 1. A one-half credit of economics taught in a school’s agricultural education, food and natural resources education, or business education program may fulfill a one-half credit in social studies under Paragraph E. above if the credit is sufficient to satisfy all of the academic standards in economics.